ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Deleting a file share or a mount target with Terraform
 {: #delete-file-share-terraform}

+Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are deleted.
+Also, if the file share has a replica file share, you must remove the replication relationship.
+For more information, see [Remove the replication relationship with Terraform](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=terraform#fs-remove-replication-terraform).

 Use the `terraform destroy` command to conveniently destroy a remote object such as a file share.
 The following example shows the syntax for deleting a share.
 Substitute the actual ID of the share in for `ibm_is_share.example.id`.
 To delete a mount target, use the ID of the mount target.

 ```terraform